Neo77-cyber/Car-detection/README.md

 # Car-detection

-this is a python script that detects a car in any image
+This is a python script that detects a car in any image